-GS604 Graduate Student Research Opportunities GS612 Biomedical Sciences Laboratory Rotations

-(x3)

-GS616 Foundations of Molecular and Cellular

-GS892 Introduction to the Presentation and

-GS637 Responsible Conduct of Scientific Research PHY627 Grant Writing Course in Neuroscience and

-Physiology

-PHY659 Physiology Seminar

-- Total 90 credit hours (a minimum of 30 Didactic Graduate Course credit hours and a minimum of 30 Research Graduate Course credit hours). - Qualifying Examination to be scheduled at the end of the spring of the second year. - Each student in the Physiology Graduate Program is required to attend the complete seminar series and to present a seminar to the members of the Program each year. - Dissertation Advisory Committee Meetings (minimum of one meeting every six months). - Successful Dissertation Defense
+I IID NCYU The Requirements.
+Required Gr aduate Courses: GS604 Graduate Student Research Opportunities GS612 Biomedical Sciences Laboratory Rotations (x3) GS616 Foundations of Molecular and Cellular Biology MPHP602-00 02 Principles of Biostatistics GS892 Introduction to the Presentation and Analysis of Scientific Literature: Journal Club GS637 Responsible Conduct of Scientific Research PHY627 Grant Writing Course in Neuroscience and Physiology PHY659 Physiology Seminar Grad l 90 credit hours (a minimum of 30 Didactic luate Course credit hours and a minimum Research Graduate Course credit hours). ifying Examination to be scheduled at the of the spring of the second year.

+- Each student in the Physiology Graduate Program is required to attend the complete seminar series and to present a seminar to the members of the Program each year. - Dissertation Advisory Committee Meetings (minimum of one meeting every six months). - Successful Dissertation Defense